 - to provide a daily social environment that is dignified and interesting

 - to provide a commendable daily work activity

-The day-care centre is open Monday to Friday from 9.30 to 16.30.
+The Day Activity Center is open Monday to Friday from 9.30 to 16.30.
 The people working there are the residents of the Foundation’s homes, as well as external visitors who come every morning and return each evening either to their families or to another institution.
-The centre also opens its workshops throughout the year to occasional visitors who stay in the designated short-term accommodation.
+The center also opens its workshops throughout the year to occasional visitors who stay in the designated short-term accommodation.
 The care ratio is 2 educators for every 6 adults with autism.

-The people who use the centre work mainly in one of the four large workshops that are the kitchen, the laundry, the garden and the do-it-yourself handywork workshop.
+The people who use the center work mainly in one of the four large workshops that are the kitchen, the laundry, the garden and the do-it-yourself handywork workshop.
 In addition, they make take part in sports and other community activities such as waste sorting (SIDEC), deliveries and cultural activities.

 The kitchen team prepares a daily midday meal for the twenty or so people who lunch at the day-care centre.
 Each and every person finds an activity that is suited to his/her level and abilities, be it peeling, slicing, emptying the dishwasher, setting and clearing the tables, washing and drying dishes, taking peelings to the compost, making biscuits or preparing pots of jam.
 Lunch is prepared every morning.
 In addition, the kitchen team prepares supper for one of the hostels, and one afternoon per week is set aside for pastry-making or creating new products.